Virajb19/GitAsk/README.md

-# GitSync
+# GitAsk

-GitSync is an AI-powered tool that answers questions about any GitHub repository using RAG—just provide a repo URL and get insights instantly.
+GitAsk is an AI-powered tool that answers questions about any GitHub repository using RAG—just provide a repo URL and get insights instantly.

 https://github.com/user-attachments/assets/794f49e4-a355-479b-9de1-3e5ab2f21239